DanielKerrigan/remake/README.md

 ## Testing

 Tests are performed using Python's unittest framework.
 Travis CI is used so that the tests are run when commits are pushed. test/test_1 and test/test_2 contain Makefiles and example projects. test/test.py contains the test code.
 There are tests for both topological sort and Makefile execution.

+To run the tests execute the following command from the remake folder:
+``python -m unittest discover test``